metaplex/smart-contracts/nft-packs/README.md

-# Metatlex NFT packs Solana program
+# Metaplex NFT packs Solana program

+Supports creation of "mystery" packages of NFTs that are not revealed until after "opening", similar to the experience you have when purchasing a pack of baseball cards at the store.

 ## NFT packs actions